 So you're interested in giving us a hand?
 That's awesome!
 We've put together some guidelines that should help you get started quickly and easily.
-If you need help with anything, please come visit our slack community.
+If you need help with anything, please come visit our forum.
 Thank you for stopping by!

 There are lots and lots of ways to get involved, this document covers:

 If you're looking to raise an issue because think you've found a problem with Ghost, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 Please search for existing issues.
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.

 Please do not use the issue tracker for personal support requests (use our forum).